The Hearing Australia web site uses cookies to improve the user experience. Click here for more information.

 Am I eligible for an upgrade to speech processors?

-Australian Hearing receives funding through the Community Service Obligations (CSO) program to provide support to eligible cochlear implant recipients.
+Hearing Australia receives funding through the Community Service Obligations (CSO) program to provide support to eligible cochlear implant recipients.
 Young Australians under 26 years of age can obtain speech processors to replace those that are lost or damaged beyond repair.
 Upgraded technology can be provided to young people who meet certain clinical criteria.

 Repairs/Batteries